simeononsecurity/simeononsecurity.ch/content/articles/top-10-essential-tools-for-building-your-own-pc/index.en.md

 **Windows**: The most popular operating system, known for its user-friendly interface and wide range of software compatibility.
 It offers a familiar environment for most users and is great for gaming and productivity.

-**macOS**: Designed specifically for Apple computers, macOS provides a seamless integration with Apple devices and offers a sleek and intuitive user interface.
+**macOS**: Designed specifically for Apple computers, macOS provides a smooth integration with Apple devices and offers a sleek and intuitive user interface.
 It is known for its stability and security.

 **Linux**: An open-source operating system that offers a high level of customization and flexibility.
 It is popular among developers and power users who prefer a command-line interface and have specific software requirements.